xhenos/kodo/content/help/guides/creating-backups.md

 ---
 description: Backups can save you a lot of headache in case something happens to your installation or device.
-sidebar: "guides"
+sidebar: default
-prev: "/help/guides/source-migration/"
+prev: /help/guides/source-migration/
-next: "/help/guides/reading-local-manga/"
+next: /help/guides/reading-local-manga/
 ---

 # Creating backups